Professional man with text "3 simple ideas to help you get ahead from a Salesforce veteran"

 Before that, he was at Oracle, Oridus, and ADP.

 Here’s the link to the podcast interview if you prefer to give it a listen.
-Otherwise, keep reading for all the insights.
+Otherwise, keep reading for the full breakdown.

-Editor’s note: The following has been edited and condensed for clarity.
+Editor’s note: The editor has edited and condensed the following for clarity.

-The art of managing and leading a sales team
+The art of sales team management and leadership

 Stepping into a sales management role for the first time can be challenging.

-To manage the complexities of leading a sales team, Brett believes the best form of preparation is to get good at selling what your team is selling.
+Effective sales team management starts with knowing how to sell.
+Brett believes the best preparation is to get good at selling what your team is selling.

 “When I transitioned to a leadership role at Salesforce, knowing how to sell and execute well was a big plus,” Brett explains.

 The confidence and credibility that come from knowing how to sell your product goes a long way when motivating and supporting your team.
-This doesn’t mean you need to sell the most products or win the top seller award.
+Knowing how to sell your product builds confidence and credibility, regardless of your sales ranking or awards.

-“But the faster you can get out of doing that, the better because that’s not the role of a frontline sales leader,” he continues.
+“But the faster you can get out of doing that, the better because a frontline sales leader's role centers on supporting and developing reps,” he continues.

-Your most critical leadership tasks are supporting, motivating, hiring, and developing your reps.
-“Your job as a leader is not to do their jobs for them, but to support them and help them grow,” says Brett.
+Your most critical sales team management tasks are supporting, motivating, hiring, and developing your reps.
+“Your job as a leader is to support your reps and help them grow.” says Brett.

 Sustaining a competitive advantage